 Small and medium sized enterprises are defined only according to their number of employees (enterprises with less than 250 employees); the exact definition of SMEs uses also turnover and balance sheet as criteria.

-Trade balance presented in Figure 6 has been calculated as the difference between dispatches and arrivals reported by each country for total trade (intra- and extra-EU trade).
+Trade balance presented in Figure 6 has been calculated as the difference between exports and imports reported by each country for total trade (i.e. considering intra- and extra-EU trade).